Cheiron Studios: 1999–2000: Westlife and final years

 Magnusson and Kreuger teamed up again with Elofsson to work on the debut album by the new Irish boy band Westlife.
 They wrote three songs that appeared on the group's 1999 eponymous album.
 The single "If I Let You Go" was released in August and hit No. 1 on the UK singles chart.
 "Fool Again" also opened in first position on the charts.

 The year 2000 was busy for Cheiron.
 They worked with Britney Spears on her second album, Oops!...
 I Did It Again, which broke more sales records and went on to become the fastest-selling album by a female artist.
 Westlife recorded songs for their second album, Coast to Coast, and the track "My Love" went straight to No. 1 in the UK.
 The Backstreet Boys recorded another hit for their fourth album, Black & Blue, "Shape of My Heart", which was written by Lisa Miskovsky, Martin, and Yacoub.
 The album became a huge success and sold millions of copies worldwide.

 By the end of the year, however, Cheiron had concluded their joint production and publishing venture with Zomba Group, which they had signed in 1996, and the decision was made to close the studio.
 Talomaa and Martin wrote on the company website, "Cheiron was created with the intention of having fun, making a few hits and not getting too serious about it.
 We feel the 'hype' of Cheiron has become bigger than [the studio] itself and it's time to quit while we're ahead."

+Cheiron sound

+The 'Cheiron sound', also called 'Y2K pop', has been closely associated with the turn-of-the-millennium era of pop music, particularly the late-1990s and early-2000s teen pop boom.
+According to The Guardian, the "Cheiron sound" was described as melodic but hard-edged, highly hook-driven and dramatic, combining technical accuracy with a characteristically Swedish "happy/sad" quality comparable to ABBA.
+Other descriptions of the studio's output have noted its blend of R&B grooves with Swedish pop melodies and large, major-chord choruses, accompanied by music videos with a futuristic aesthetic.